Your Website Could Be In Danger

 “If you’d like to protect yourself [your website], it is recommended that you hire a web developer with the experience to help meet these [ADA] guidelines.” – Niki Jones, CEO of a New York based marketing agency.

-At Bower Web Solutions, we are committed to the best of our ability to not only create and design your website – but to protect it as well!
-Furthermore, we can implement ADA compliant best practices to protect your website and company from any potential damages, injuries, losses, or lawsuits.
+Bower Web Solutions is committed to the best of our ability to not only create and design your website – but to protect it as well!
+Furthermore, we can implement ADA compliant best practices to protect your website and company.

 Some basic criteria that we follow to protect your site include: